 Housing facilities for faculty members are available on campus.
-Inquiries concerning campus or East Lansing housing may be made through the Housing Director in the Administration Building.
+Inquiries concerning campus or East Lansing housing may be made through the Housing Director in Wells Hall.

 Facilities include 50 houses and 184 units in the permanent apartment buildings.
 Temporary housing is made available in cases of emergency.